tc09-brcm-social/cadirMgmt/environments/dxagents/schema/README.md

 # environments/dxagents/schema
-* read.sh envName dxagentName -- get the available schemas of dxagent
+* read.sh envName dxagentName -- get the DXAGENT schema
+	*  current there is only a dsaSchema